RenderKit/oidn/README.md

 ```

 These functions will always block until the read/write operation has
 been completed, which is often suboptimal.
-The following functions may
+The following functions
-execute the operation asynchronously if it is supported by the device
-(GPUs), or still block otherwise (CPUs):
+execute these operations asynchronously:

 ``` cpp
 void oidnReadBufferAsync(OIDNBuffer buffer,